- Sustainability

 We actually reduced Scope 2 by purchasing non-fossil certificates.
 Broadcasting satellites and communication satellites in space are basically powered by solar power.
 The rate of renewable energy can be significantly increased by using substantial renewable energy for the ground-based stations that control the satellites.
 The only thing left to do is decide on the cost of switching.

-On the other hand, it is also important to view climate change countermeasures as a business opportunity.
-What are your thoughts on measures to adapt to climate change?
+On the other hand, it is also important to view

 In relation to the materiality of “Promoting innovation which contributes to the environment and society,” we are advancing the LIANA project that utilizes remote sensing.
 In addition to using satellites to monitor changes in slopes and infrastructure, we are using satellite data to analyze environmental information, including vegetation changes and the impact of invasive species, in rivers throughout Japan and national parks specified by the Ministry of the Environment.
 I believe that we can communicate information on these efforts.